andrewt3000/MachineLearning/transformer.md

 ### LLM Architecture
 The architecture of an llm is typically an autoregressive decoder only tranformer models.
 LLMs are trained using self supervised learning.
 They are trained on a large corpus and they mask the next word.
-**Mixture of experts (MoE)** is an llm architecture that places a learned gate that routes to the "expert" network that can best handle the token.
+ - **Mixture of experts (MoE)** is an llm architecture that places a learned gate that routes to the "expert" network that between the attention network and the fully connected networks.
 Typically, a sparse MoE will only use a fraction (top-1 or top-2 routing) of the parameters of the model, increasing efficiency.
+- When the llm outputs the word prediction rather than just choosing the next "best" word it typically uses an algorithm to choose the next best sequence of words.
+Algorithms include  **beam search**, and top-k and top-p **sampling**.
-**Temperature** is a hyperparameter that controls the randomness and creativity of the model's generated text.
+- **Temperature** is a hyperparameter that controls the randomness and creativity of the model's generated text.
+A high temperature has a more uniform output distribution and will be more random.
+A low temperature has a spikey distribution and has a more predictable output.

 ## Academic history
 - 2017 transformer paper [Attention Is All You Need](https://arxiv.org/abs/1706.03762) (Vaswani et al., 2017) [blog](https://research.google/blog/transformer-a-novel-neural-network-architecture-for-language-understanding/)